priyankaaankalgi/pritest/README.md

-This repository consists of Azure vm installation,jenkins installation ,java installation and jenkins groovy script to deploy K8s
+This repository consists of Azure vm installation,terraform code to create server on aws , jenkins installation ,java installation and jenkins groovy script to deploy K8s

 #install_jenkins.yml